 Data Scientists need Analytical skills, and story-telling skills apart from the machine learning, deep learning, regression, probability, and statistical skills mentioned earlier.
 Data engineers need logical skills, management and organizational skills, and technical skills in distributed systems, system architecture, database designs, configurations, and Extraction Transformation and Loading (ETL).

-Data Scientists use statistical analytical tools in R, Python, SAS, SPSS, Java, BI tools like Tableau, RapidMiner, PowerBI, KNIME, QlikView, and Splunk.
-They work with most of the ML libraries like TensorFlow, Keras, Python Spark, or R spark, etc. They may be well versed with cloud computing and MS Azure, IBM Watson, or AWS analytical platforms.
-Data engineers work with distributed systems and Big Data frameworks such as Hadoop, Spark, etc. They should be able to work with SQL or No-SQL databases, data pipeline tools like DataStage, IBM infosphere, Apache Kafka, etc. Both Data Scientists and Data Engineers need to understand SQL databases and No-SQL databases to work on both structured and unstructured data.
+Data Scientists use statistical analytical tools in R, Python, SAS, SPSS, Java, and BI tools like Tableau, RapidMiner, PowerBI, KNIME, QlikView, and Splunk.
+They work with most ML libraries like TensorFlow, Keras, Python Spark, R spark, etc. They may be well versed with cloud computing and MS Azure, IBM Watson, or AWS analytical platforms.
+Data engineers work with distributed systems and Big Data frameworks such as Hadoop, Spark, etc. They should be able to work with SQL or No-SQL databases, and data pipeline tools like DataStage, IBM infosphere, Apache Kafka, etc. Both Data Scientists and Data Engineers need to understand SQL databases and No-SQL databases to work on both structured and unstructured data.

 Tasks of a Data scientist include data analyses, testing and inferring, presenting the analysis, and communicating insights to business owners.
 A Data engineer’s task in the company is to design big/data infrastructure, and prepare it to be further analyzed.
 They need to build pipelines that can arrange data in a programmed system to answer complex queries.

-Despite the differences in the functions of Data Scientists and Data engineers, an overlap isn’t avoidable because of the nature of the interdependence of functionalities.
+Despite the differences in the functions of Data Scientists and Data Engineers, an overlap isn’t avoidable because of the nature of the interdependence of functionalities.